Chocolate Pomegranate Clusters

 These Chocolate Pomegranate Clusters are a simple yet elegant no-bake treat.
 Juicy, tart pomegranate arils are mixed with creamy vegan yogurt, frozen into bite-sized bites, and then coated in a layer of rich dark chocolate.
 They're a delightful and refreshing snack or light dessert.

 This beginner dessert, snack recipe comes together in about 60 minutes and serves 4.
 It's perfect for winter cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our creamy vegan no-bake blueberry cheesecake next.

 Prep